We’re text mining the transcripts of the TV show LOST, and visualizing them!

 CHARLIE dies after S3, but keeps making reappearances (flash-sideways?) in a few places in S5 and S6.
 Other characters don’t forget about him though, as he’s mentioned occasionally after his death.

 So far, all we’ve really done is some statistics on the text, which is cool and all, but I say let’s grab our pickaxes and start some real mining.
-I had heard of and wanted to use the IBM Watson APIs3, especially Personality Insights4 and Tone Analyzer5 to see what they can do for this kind of data.
+I had heard of and wanted to use the IBM Watson APIs, especially Personality Insights (2021: now deprecated) and Tone Analyzer to see what they can do for this kind of data.

-Given a chunk of text, Watson will generate a “personality profile”6.
-This profile contains the Big-57, Needs, Values and Consumption Preferences.
+Given a chunk of text, Watson will generate a “personality profile”.
+This profile contains the Big-5, Needs, Values and Consumption Preferences.

 I wanted to be able to compare random groups/populations together.
 This next visualisation shows the Big-5, all the individual traits, values and needs.
 You can pick a single character, or compare multiple and groups of characters.
 I really hope you take some time to play around with it, I found some comparisons very interesting.